The core entropy for polynomials of higher degree: Continuity of core entropy on the space of polynomials

-Before proving Proposition \ref{Julia-type-converge}, we show by an example that the limit $\JJJ_\infty$ is not necessarily a critical Julia marking of $f$.
-This example is in fact the motivation for us to define the weak critical markings.
+Before proving Proposition \ref{Julia-type-converge}, we show by two examples that the limit $\Theta$ is not necessarily a critical marking of $f$.
+These examples are in fact the motivation for us to define the weak critical markings.